gi-bielefeld/scj-carp/README.md

 ## Snakemake Workflow

+The workflow depends on both Snakemake and ZOMBI.
+Be sure to install that both of these are installed on your system.

-To replicate the experiments from the manuscript, first change the variable `ZOMBI_HOME` in the snakefile to the installation of ZOMBI on your machine.
+**Important**: Before running the workflow change the variable `ZOMBI_HOME` in the Snakefile to the installation of ZOMBI on your machine.

-Then navigate in your command line to the top directory of this repository.
+To replicate the experiments from the manuscript, first navigate in your command line to the top directory of this repository.

-The two experiments can be run with the following rules:
+You can then run the two experiments with the following rules:

 | Experiment | Rule | Result File | Plot Scripts (`./plotscripts/`) |
 | ------| ------ | ----- | ---- |
 | Scaling rates of Adjacency modifying operations (Duplications, Losses, Inversions, Transpositions, Originations) | `all_treescale_results` | `treescale/treescale.txt` | `rearrangement_vs_measure.py`, `rearrangement_vs_precrec.py`|